Litter (zoology)

 A litter is the live birth of multiple offspring at one time in animals from the same mother and usually from one set of parents, particularly from three to eight offspring.
 The word is most often used for the offspring of mammals, but can be used for any animal that gives birth to multiple young.
 In comparison, a group of eggs and the offspring that hatch from them are frequently called a clutch, while young birds are often called a brood.
-Animals from the same litter are referred to as litter-mates.
+Animals from the same litter are referred to as littermates.

-Litter
+Litter size (typical count)

-A species' average litter size is generally equal to one half of the number of teats and the maximum litter size generally matches the number of teats.
-Not all species abide by this rule, however.
-The naked mole rat, for example, averages roughly eleven young per birth and has eleven teats.
+In most female mammals the average litter size is about half the number of mammae.
+Presumably this enables females to successfully nurse litters even if some mammae fail to produce milk.
+Naked mole-rats break this "one-half rule" – field caught and lab born litters averaged 11 to 12 pups, and numbers of mammae on wild and captive females were similarly 11 to 12.
+Maximum litter sizes were 28 in the field and 27 in captivity, whereas the maximum number of mammae was 15.
+Breeding female naked mole-rats can bear and successfully rear litters that are far more numerous than their mammae because young take turns nursing from the same mammary and breeding females and pups are fed and protected by colony mates, enabling queens to concentrate their reproductive efforts on gestation and lactation.

 Animals frequently display grouping behavior in herds, swarms, flocks, or colonies, and these multiple births derive similar advantages.
 A litter offers some protection from predation, not particularly to the individual young but to the parents' investment in breeding.
 With multiple young, predators could eat several and others could still survive to reach maturity, but with only one offspring, its loss could mean a wasted breeding season.
 The other significant advantage is the chance for the healthiest young animals to be favored from a group.
 Rather than it being a conscious decision on the part of the parents, the fittest and strongest baby competes most successfully for food and space, leaving the weakest young, or runts, to die through lack of care.

 In the wild, only a small percentage, if any, of the litter may survive to maturity, whereas for domesticated animals and those in captivity with human care the whole litter almost always survives.
 Kittens and puppies are in this group.
 Carnivorans, rodents, and pigs usually have litters, while primates and larger herbivores usually have singletons.